Iron Filters

 Odor and Taste

 The water may also have a metallic taste and an offensive odor.
 Water system piping and fixtures can become restricted or clogged.
 Appliances such as water heaters, dishwashers and washing machines, can be plugged with rust and sediment.
+These issues can significantly affect the quality of your household water.

 Iron and manganese also give well water a disagreeable metallic taste.
 When the iron combines with tea, coffee, and other beverages, it produces an inky, black appearance and a rusty, bad taste.